 Advanced Tech Support Closed for Business

-Well you have heard us blog about these scammers before and once again we see another major group shut down by the FTC (Federal Trade C omission).
-At Boxaid, we are constantly looking at our competitors and we see hundreds of these websites as we look around at the online tech support industry.
+Well you have heard us blog about these scammers before and once again we see another major group shut down by the FTC (Federal Trade Comission).
+At Boxaid online tech support, we are constantly looking at our competitors that provide residential tech support and we see hundreds of these websites as we look around at the online tech support industry.
 Unfortunately, there is not much we can do about it.
 We advise our customers to be vigilant and teach them how to spot a tech support scam a mile away.
 But we certainly can’t talk to everyone.
 We even have a company that is copying the Boxaid brand in India called Boxaid Solutions.
 We will not link to them in our blog but they have nothing to do with the real Boxaid which is founded in the United States.
 Unfortunately we have already gotten calls from their customers asking how they can get their money back.
 We inform them of the scam and explain that Boxaid Solutions is in India and we have nothing to do with them.

 It’s a sad state of affairs for our industry because these tech support scams hurt real companies like ours that work hard to earn every positive review we receive from our customers.
 Our new customers are often hesitant to try our tech support service because they are worried if we are one of those companies that will try to upsell you on software you don’t need.
 The FTC has obtained a court order to shut down several of these tech support companies which have bilked consumers out of 120 million dollars so far.